Drowning in paperwork?

 - Stepchild or grandchild of the deceased (in some cases)

 - Dependent parent of the deceased age 62 or older (in some cases)

 The worker who died must have paid into the Social Security system during his or her career.
-Workers earn up to four credits a year (in 2019, $1,360 in income equals one credit).
-Once the worker has earned 40 credits, his or her family is fully insured under the program — most Americans are in this category.
+Workers earn up to four credits a year (in 2020, $1,410 in income equals one credit).
+Once the worker has earned 40 credits, his or her family is fully insured under the program.
 But the families of workers who have less than 40 credits can still qualify for some survivors benefits.
 And under a special rule, if someone worked for only a year and a half in the three-year period before their death, their children and spouse can be eligible for benefits.

-A spouse of a deceased worker can begin collecting survivors benefits at age 50 if he or she is disabled and the disability developed within seven years of the worker’s death.
+The earliest you can collect survivors benefits is age 60.
+However, you can collect survivors benefits starting at age 50 if you are disabled and the disability developed within seven years of your spouse’s death.

-You can still earn wages while you’re receiving survivors benefits, with a caveat: If you haven’t reached your full retirement age, some of your survivors benefits might be withheld.
-For 2019, $1 from your survivors benefits will be deducted for every $2 you earn above $17,640.
+You can still earn wages while you’re receiving survivors benefits.
+However, if you haven’t reached your full retirement age, some of your survivors benefits may be withheld.
+For 2020, $1 from your survivors benefits will be deducted for every $2 you earn above $18,240.

 If you’re raising your deceased spouse or ex-spouse’s minor or disabled child, no matter how old you are, you also can receive survivors benefits.
 The child must be under age 16, unless he or she is disabled.

 A child can receive up to 75% of the survivors benefits.
 Note that there are limits to how much one family can collect in Social Security benefits.
 These limits can get complicated, but usually a family maximum will be between 150 and 188% of the worker’s basic Social Security benefit.
 Benefits paid to a divorced spouse don’t count toward the family limit.